datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Notes and Caveats

 The data is formatted in XML format.
-So, it had to be parsed into CSV format, which might have contributed to the extended runtime of the program, depending on the RAM of the user's system.
+Therefore, this must be converted into a CSV file, which may contribute to extending the runtime of the program depending on the RAM of the user's system.

 ### License